MatthijsGawehn/COCOS/README.md

 If you want to change an option, do this by changing the value of the specific keyword in the Main.py file after "opts = Options(Video, ...)"
 (Do not change any values in Options.py, since those are the default values.)

-To start with option keywords you can try out are (default values are listed in Options.py):
+To start with, option keywords you can try out are (default values are listed in Options.py):
 - CPU_speed (e.g., try 'normal', 'fast' or 'accurate')
 - gc_kernel_sampnum (e.g., set to 13)
 - standing_wave_flag (try False)